cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Collaboration/user-roles.md

 ### Organization Owner

 An Organization Owner is the administrator for a customer organization within the Cobalt app.
-In the UI, you see this role as “Owner.”
+In the UI, you see this role as Owner."

 An Organization Owner has the following **permissions**: